SamuelWilliams256/SimpleMakefileExample/README.md

-To compile, run `make` in this directory.
+To compile, ensure g++/make are installed, and run `make` in this directory.